tdwg/vocab/documentation-specification.md

 **current resource** - a resource as it exists in its current state.
 The current state reflects the most recent version of the resource.

+**deprecated** - a resource is no longer valid for use.
+To avoid breaking existing applications, the resource is not deleted, but rather is marked as deprecated in its metadata.
+If the resource has been replaced by an alternative, the resource's metadata should specify the recommended replacement.

 **dereference** - to use an IRI to obtain a representation of a resource through an Internet protocol such as HTTP

 **distribution** - a specific available form of a dataset.
 In the context of this standard, distributions are available forms of vocabulary term lists, such as downloadable files in RDF/XML or RDF/Turtle.
 [DCAT]